 received gifts among men, Even among the rebellious also, that the Lord God may dwell there.
 Blessed be the Lord, who daily bears our burden, The God who is our salvation.
 Selah.
 God is to us a God of deliverances And to God the Lord belong escapes from death (Psalm 68:18-20 NASB).

-He knew that God would bear all are burdens, deliver him from his enemies and save him, so he blessed the Lord.
+He knew that God would bear all our burdens, deliver him from his enemies and save him, so he blessed the Lord.
 Oh for the wisdom to bless the Lord Jesus at all times.